ChristianMurphy/postcss-combine-duplicated-selectors/README.md

 # Requirements

 In order to use this you will need to have [postcss](https://github.com/postcss/postcss) installed.
-Depending on whether or not you want to use the CLI you also need the [postcss-cli](https://github.com/postcss/postcss-cli) installed.
+Depending on whether or not you want to use the CLI you need to install [postcss-cli](https://github.com/postcss/postcss-cli).

 # Postcss combine duplicated selectors